kamilfranek/kamilfranek.github.io/_posts/2018-10-21-visualization-of-2017-FAANG-financial-statements.md

     </a>
 </figure>

 Apple is a mature company with low expected growth rate.
-Recently, Apple hit 1 trillion US dollar valuation mark, and it should be no surprise for anyone.
+Recently, Apple hit $1 trillion US dollar valuation mark, and it should be no surprise for anyone.
 With current market P/E ratio above 20, it is just a simple multiplication exercise: $50bn of net income * 20 P/E ratio = $1 trillion. ⠀

 In 2017 Apple grew by 6% ($13.6bn).
 In absolute term, most of this growth was coming from services (+$6.5bn) and iPhone (+$4.6bn) product line.

 If you look at revenue by product line, you will find out that most of the revenue is coming from iPhone (62%).
-Other product line shares are Services (13%), Mac (11%), iPad (8%), Other (6%).
+Other product lines shares are Services (13%), Mac (11%), iPad (8%), and Other (6%).

 All product lines are growing by double-digits except iPhone (only 3% growth) and the only decreasing product line iPad (-7%)